 Let's consider an example where a gateway device sends fuel level values as payload.
 From this payload, a fuel level datapoint is created to store the fuel levels.
 Now, a computed realtime datapoint named 'Fuel Consumed' can be created to log the amount of fuel used at each instance.
 The expression for this computation will be as below.

-Below is a table showing example payload values along with the computed values stored in the datapoint for this expression.
+The following table shows example payload values along with the computed values stored in the datapoint for this expression.

 | Received Value